 A successful interview comes from being relaxed and clear about your reasons for wanting to study at West Suffolk College.

-We would like you to talk about what interests in your chosen course and explain how it fits into your plans for the future.
+We would like to talk about what interests you in your chosen course and explain how it fits into your plans for the future.

 The interview is an informal discussion.
 There are no trick questions, instead we’ll try to get you talking about yourself, your previous or current education, your interests outside school and your future aspirations.